adstuart/azure-vpn-p2s/intune-win10-triggers/README.md

 This will then allow the VPN Connection to timeout if an active trigger is not detected.
 In my testing with name-trigger, it took between 5-15mins to disconnect, but I am unaware of the underlying variables in play.
 If you run `Get-VPNconnection`, you will notice that the default IdleTimeoutSeconds value = 0, I.e., Idle timeout is disabled.

+### :point_right: Note

-Note.
-Unfortunately the VPNv2 schema does not appear to include the IdleTimeoutSeconds variable, therefore you cannot use the Profile XML definition approach.
-In my testing I used local PowerShell as per above, however if working at scale, you can package the script via Intune. https://docs.microsoft.com/en-us/mem/intune/apps/intune-management-extension
+_Unfortunately the VPNv2 schema does not appear to include the IdleTimeoutSeconds variable, therefore you cannot use the Profile XML definition approach.
+In my testing I used local PowerShell as per above, however if working at scale, you can package the script via Intune. https://docs.microsoft.com/en-us/mem/intune/apps/intune-management-extension_

+### :point_right: Note

-Note.
-The easiest way to review historical VPN connect/disconnects is via Event Viewer as per below:
+_The easiest way to review historical VPN connect/disconnects is via Event Viewer as per below:_

 <image>